Election-Tech-Initiative/electionguard-api-python/README.md

 docker run -d -p 80:8000 --env API_MODE=mediator electionguard/electionguard-web-api:latest
 ```

-### Developing locally with Docker
+## 🐳 Developing locally with Docker

-If you run Docker and want to run the code locally without Python dependencies, we provide a [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).
+Developing with Docker is the fastest way to get started, as no dependencies such as Python need to be installed locally.
+Using this approach uses a [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).

 Run both APIs at the same time: